joxz/lab-az/vpngw-zscaler/README.md

-# vpngw-zscaler
+# vpngw-zscaler lab notes

 This lab builds an IPSec VPN connection from Azure VPN Gateway to Zscaler

-Target solution is to use the tunnel to Zscaler in a default route environment and a no-default route environment (manual proxy on a VM)
+Target solution is to use the tunnel to Zscaler in a default route and a no-default route environment (manual proxy on a VM)

 Note: This would easily be achievable using a NVA to do the VPN tunnel and DNAT (e.g. Fortigate).
 However, that is not possible

 ## Things to check out
-- Check Peering settings (remote gateway transit)
+- [x] Check Peering settings (remote gateway transit)
-- Try building tunnel with Zscaler (adjust VPN tunnel settings)
+- [x] Try building tunnel with Zscaler (adjust VPN tunnel settings)
-- DNAT solutions for non-default route environments (how to send traffic into the tunnel)
+- [ ] DNAT solutions for non-default route environments (how to send traffic into the tunnel)
+- [ ] Test VMSS Bicep config
+- [ ] Linux GRE tunnel to Zscaler maybe?
+- [ ] iptables metrics for VM - telegraf iptables plugin

 ## Default route env